You are at the top of the page

 Music and musicians constantly filled Tudor palaces, particularly at the pleasure palace of Hampton Court.

 Dancing and masque were also key entertainments that the King and his court enjoyed.
-Henry himself was a talented composer and performer, and being able to play an instrument or sing was considered a very desirable attribute for a courtier.
+Henry himself was a talented composer and performer.
+The ability to play an instrument or sing was considered a very desirable attribute for a courtier.

 The end of the spend

-Life changed with the arrival of the Stuarts: James I held a far more public court so his private life was visible to a great number of people.
-His son Charles I spent hugely, the Civil War and the following Commonwealth did away with the all the ‘trappings of monarchy’, including the royal court.
+Life at Hampton Court changed with the arrival of the Stuarts.
+James I held a far more public court so his private life was visible to a great number of people, and his son Charles I spent hugely.

 Life at court changed slowly over the centuries, becoming increasingly elaborate and formal but always remaining magnificent.
 Finally, the royal court left for good, and new grace and favour inhabitants took their place.